abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 Now, if you’re feeling skeptical of my thesis, you might be thinking that I picked the handful of examples that happen to fit my narrative.
 I’m not!
 Improving local reasoning may be the closest thing we have to a silver bullet in improving software quality.
 We've been chasing it for decades; it’s the foundation of several whole programming paradigms.

-## Go To Statement Considered Harmful

-Let’s start with Edgar Dijkstra’s 1968 paper “Go To Statement Considered Harmful”.
+<a name='go-to-statement-considered-harmful'></a>Let’s start with Edgar Dijkstra’s 1968 paper “Go To Statement Considered Harmful”.
 He opens by arguing that

 > …our intellectual powers are rather geared to master static relations and… our powers to visualize processes evolving in time are relatively poorly developed.
 For that reason we should do (as wise programmers aware of our limitations) our utmost to shorten the conceptual gap between the attic program and the dynamic process, to make the correspondence between the program (spread out in text space) and the process (spread out in time) as trivial as possible.